Albany

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Albany's median income among taxpayers in financial year 2022 was $47,800.
-The average income was $60,246.
-This is below the national average.
-In comparison, Rest of WA had a median income of $57,323 and an average of $71,163.
-Based on Wage Price Index growth of 11.61% since financial year 2022, current estimates for Albany's median income would be approximately $53,350 as of March 2025.
-The average is estimated to be around $67,241 during the same period.
-Census data shows that household, family and personal incomes in Albany all fall between the 17th and 30th percentiles nationally.
-In terms of income distribution, the largest segment comprises 27.9% earning $1,500 - $2,999 weekly, which includes 4,410 residents.
-This pattern is also seen at regional levels where 31.1% similarly occupy this income range.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Albany's median income among taxpayers is $47,800.
+The average income in Albany during this period was $60,246.
+Both figures are below the national averages.
+In comparison, Rest of WA had a median income of $57,323 and an average of $71,163 in financial year 2022.
+Based on Wage Price Index growth of 14.2% since then, current estimates for Albany's median income would be approximately $54,588 and the average would be around $68,801 as of September 2025.
+Census data indicates that household, family, and personal incomes in Albany all fall between the 17th and 30th percentiles nationally.
+Income distribution shows that the largest segment comprises 27.9% earning $1,500 - $2,999 weekly, with a total of 4,378 residents in this income bracket.
+This pattern is similar to other regional areas where 31.1% fall within this income range.
 Housing affordability pressures are severe in Albany, with only 84.6% of income remaining after housing costs, ranking at the 18th percentile nationally.

 Frequently Asked Questions - Income